Skip to main content

 29. Video Commercial – Single or Series (results required)

 Entry may be a single video or series of associated videos, carried on paid time, including broadcast, television, internet pre-roll or other digital or streaming advertising.
 Only include results that are directly related to the piece or series of videos entered.
-Examples of results include an increase in new accounts, higher revenue, etc. Upload MP4 file or YouTube/Vimeo link.
-If you choose to upload a YouTube or Vimeo link, please make sure that the video is published as either Unlisted or Public so the judges can view it.
+Examples of results include an increase in new accounts, higher revenue, etc. Upload the MP4 file or clearly specify the YouTube/Vimeo link.
+If you choose to list a YouTube or Vimeo link, make sure that the video is published as either Unlisted or Public so the judges can view it.
+Upload scripts and storyboards, if available.

 back to top